When it comes to Rashid Khalidi, some things never change.

 * He slurs Israel's security barrier as an "apartheid wall," though most of the barrier is not a wall but a fence.
 And, of course, the claim that the barrier has anything to do with "apartheid" is absurd.
 The barrier, which was built at a time when West Bank Palestinian terrorists infiltrated Israeli cities to brutally murder civilian men, women and children in an incessant suicide bombing campaign, does not separate Arab citizens of Israel from Jewish citizens of Israel.
 It prevents non-citizens from entering Israel without proper security precautions.

 * He says that the barrier "snakes through Palestinian territory, grabbing land meant for a future Palestinian state."
-But as all the drafters of Resolution 242 made clear, the land under the fence is not "Palestinian land"; rather, it is disputed land to which Israel, too, has a claim, and whose status must be determined through negotiations.
+But as all the drafters of Resolution 242 made clear, the land under the fence is not "Palestinian territory"; rather, it is disputed land to which Israel, too, has a claim, and whose status must be determined through negotiations.

 * Khalidi draws attention in his Op-Ed to the civil rights movement, saying, "It's as if Jackson thinks that none of the goals and principles of the civil rights or anti-apartheid movements should apply to Israel," and mentions civil rights leader Martin Luther King by name to support his argument.